ekcomputer/AcousticDoppler/README.md

     Additional, detailed instructions can be found in the attached spreadsheet "HowToUse.xlsx" and a sample of a filled out QA/QC spreadsheet can be found in "Example_filled_out.xlsx."
+Sample .mat and .riv files are in the sample_data folder.